Degree Apprenticeship funding for employers

-If your company is paying the Apprenticeship Levy (see details below), the Skills Funding Agency (SFA) will co-invest in the training costs associated with Higher and Degree Apprenticeships.
-The cost of the training depends on the apprenticeship level and industry sector and the SFA will invest up to the funding band maximum with the employer paying the remainder of the costs.
+If your company is paying the Apprenticeship Levy (see details below), you can use these funds to cover Degree Apprenticeships.
+The cost of the training depends on the apprenticeship level and industry sector, take a look at the funding band maximum for further information.

-If you are not paying the Apprenticeship Levy you will be eligible to receive 90% contribution towards the training costs associated with a Higher or Degree Apprenticeship.
+If you are not paying the Apprenticeship Levy you will be eligible to receive 90% contribution towards the training costs associated with your Degree Apprenticeship.

 This multi-million pound fund will allow universities and colleges to work with top employers to design high-quality degree apprenticeships that give people a ladder of opportunity, more choice and help shape Britain to become an apprentice nation.